 Are there any regulations for a conservatory’s glazing?

 A conservatory’s glazing is one aspect that does come under full building regulations, along with permanent electrical installations.
 All glazing in a conservatory must meet the standards required for any glazing in the rest of the house, adhering to the requirements for both U-value (efficiency) and safety.

 Any good conservatory installer should be able to meet the minimum requirements and some may be able to provide glazing that is more efficient and safer than standard.
 Make sure you ask questions before committing to a particular installer if you have any concerns.

 Do I need planning permission for a conservatory with a radiator?

 You do not need planning permission to put a radiator in a conservatory.
 Isolated mains radiators that can be controlled separately from your central heating do not require planning permission and are exempt from heat loss regulations.
 If you install an integrated central heating system in your conservatory, it will need to meet the building regulations on heating efficiency.

 How should I heat my conservatory?

-Planning permission aside, you have several options for conservatory heating, but some are more complex than others.
-When considering building regulations, the most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.
+You have several options when it comes to heating your conservatory, but some are more complex than others.
+The most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.

 We have listed the four most common choices in order of difficulty, from the easiest and quickest to the hardest and most time consuming.
 That’s not to say that one is better than the others, but it’s important to get a sense of the work required.